Nursing - Prelicensure BSN

 The program focuses on the acquisition of the knowledge and skills necessary to practice as a professional RN.
 Developing an understanding of theories and concepts from the physical, social and behavioral sciences and the humanities is emphasized.
 Concepts such as ethics, altruism and communication are integrated throughout the curriculum.
 Students are encouraged to take responsibility for their learning experience with guidance from faculty preceptors.
 The program prepares graduates to participate in a culturally diverse and ever changing global society.

 Admission to the 4-year prelicensure program is highly competitive.
 Four year nursing applicants do not require a separate application from Stockton University's application.
-Please be aware that Admissions applications for this program must be postmarked by December 15.
+Please be aware that Admissions applications for this program must be postmarked by February 15, 2023.
 The first 4-year prelicensure class graduated in 2010.

 Meeting the following minimum conditions does not guarantee acceptance.

 - Applicants should have completed 4 years of English, 3 years of a laboratory science (one of which should be Chemistry), 2 years of a foreign language, 3 years of math, 3 years of history and one additional academic unit prior to enrollment.

 - The Scholastic Aptitude Test or ACT is required.
 Minimum combined SAT score of 1190 with a Math score of 570, minimum ACT Math score of 24, and overall high school GPA 3.5 or higher are desired.